13d-io/edit-vs-json/libs/edit-vs-json/README.md

 ## Start the demo application

-Run `npm run demo` to start the development server for the demo application.
+Run `npm run demo:serve` to start the development server for the demo application.

 ## Running storybook